MScheiterer/My-Projects/README.md

 **This is a repository containing personal projects that I built to develop my practical programming skills alongside the theoretical skills I learn at University.**

 Current Projects:
-- Command-line based tutoring Platform written in Python, using a MySQL Database, coded for Harvard's CS50X course
+- tutoring-command-line: Command-line based tutoring Platform written in Python, using a MySQL Database, coded for Harvard's CS50X course
 - auction: Simple auctioning website, similar to Ebay, coded for Harvard's CS50W course using HTML, CSS, Python with Django